juanbkm/donor2019/content/modalities/old-trust-funds.md

       - item:
         partner: Germany
     description: |
       The Asia Pacific Climate Finance Fund supports the development and implementation of financial risk management products, focused on climate change mitigation, adaptation, and disaster risk management.
 It provides grants and technical assistance to ADB projects utilizing the Joint Crediting Mechanism, a bilateral carbon market mechanism initiated by the government of Japan.
 The fund’s work puts emphasis on financial risk management products that have been proven elsewhere but are not yet widely commercially available in ADB's developing member countries.
 These financial risk management products will help developing member countries to invest in new climate technologies as well as expand the dissemination of climate risk insurance.
-All developing member countries of the bank are eligible for funding and non-sovereign projects.
+All developing member countries of the bank are eligible for funding and nonsovereign projects.
   - item:
     type: multi
     name: Asia Pacific Project Preparation Facility